turingschool/curriculum/source/projects/merchant.markdown

 Let’s implement a better `to_s` in the `Address` model.
-Define the method, build an array of the attributes you want to display, then join them together with a command and a space.
+Define the method, build an array of the attributes you want to display, then join them together with a comma and a space.

 If you have sample addresses without a “Line 2”, you’ll see an extra comma in the output.
-You can remove `nil` or empty string entries with this method call: `.reject{|x| x.blank?}`.
+You can remove `nil` or empty string entries with this method call: `compact` on the array of attributes.

-#### Relocating the `load_order` Method

-Before we start work on the "add an address" feature, let's do a bit of refactoring.
-The `load_order` before filter exists in the `OrderItemsController` but not in the `AddressesController`.
-We hate to copy/paste code, so how can it be shared between both controllers?

-If you look at the first line of each controller, they inherit from the `ApplicationController` class.
-Cut the `load_order` definition from `OrderItemsController` and move it over to `ApplicationController`.

-Now it’s available to both controllers, so in the `AddressesController` you can call `before_filter :load_order`.

 #### Adding Addresses

 Now let’s build out that “add an address” link.
 You can handle this on your own, here are the steps:

--   Write a `link_to` that points to the `new_addresses_path`
+-   Write a `link_to` that points to the `new_address_path`
 -   In the `new` action of `AddressesController`, use `current_user` to build the new object
 -   On the form, make the `user_id` field hidden
--   If it fails to `save`, show the form again
--   If the `save` succeeds in the `create` action…
-    -   find the order (remember your `load_order` helper)
-    -   set the address of the order to this new address
-    -   redirect them back to the `Order`
+-   If the `save` succeeds, redirect back to the order.

 #### Submitting the Order